Immunization records and reporting (Immunization Connect Ontario)

 - There is an outbreak or risk of an outbreak of a communicable disease and unimmunized or under-immunized children may be required to be excluded from attendance.

 - A copy of a child’s immunization record needs to be sent to another public health unit if a child moves to a school in another public health unit’s service area.

 Adults have the option to report their immunization information to Public Health Sudbury & Districts but are not required to do so.
-Reporting of immunizations will provide a convenient way for adults to access their digital yellow card.
+Reporting immunizations using Immunization Connect Ontario (ICON) provides a convenient way for adults to access their digital yellow card.

 This item was last modified on April 2, 2019